 Section IV.
 Emeritus Member

-Members, when retired or appointed to emeritus status at their respective educational institutions, may become Emeritus members of the Association upon application to the chair of the Membership Committee.
-Emeritus members will retain all of the rights and privileges of their previous membership category, except that they will not pay dues, hold office, or vote or be permitted application to the College of Fellows.
+Members, when retired or appointed to emeritus status at their respective educational institutions, may become Emeritus members of the Association upon application to the Chair of the Membership Committee.
+Emeritus members will retain all of the rights and privileges of their previous membership category, except that they will not pay dues, hold office, vote or be permitted application to the College of Fellows.

 B. Emeritus members will continue to hold that status regardless of their academic or professional activities.